metalwihen/udacity-full-stack-nanodegree-projects/README.md

 ## License

 Meh.
 Do what you will.
-This project is [Unlicensed](https://choosealicense.com/licenses/unlicense/).
+This project is using [The Unlicense License](https://choosealicense.com/licenses/unlicense/).